 Yes.
 Non-drivers like cyclists and pedestrians don’t need to purchase ICBC insurance to be eligible to receive care and recovery benefits if they are injured in a crash with a vehicle.

 Every year, 1,600 cyclists and 2,600 pedestrians are injured in crashes on B.C. roads.
 Under Enhanced Care, they have access to the same full range of care and recovery benefits as drivers, so they can focus on getting better.
 That includes income replacement benefits if they’re unable to work, and additional benefits in the event of a serious or life-altering injury.

 As long as you’re not responsible for the crash, you can claim the damages caused to your bike from the responsible driver.

 What are the changes to vehicle damage coverage?

 We have also changed the way vehicle repair costs are paid for when you’re not responsible for a crash.

 Here’s how it works: if you’re driving in B.C. and another driver crashes into your vehicle, your own Basic Vehicle Damage coverage covers your repair costs.
 This will not impact your premiums, because you did not cause the crash.

 Under the previous system, these costs would have been paid for by the insurance policy of the other driver, the one responsible for the crash.
 This change to Basic Vehicle Damage coverage means everyone’s own coverage will take care of their vehicle.
 All drivers will have a consistent level of vehicle damage protection when they’re not responsible for a crash, and they won’t need to rely on the at-fault driver’s liability coverage.
 Basic Vehicle Damage will cover you up to a limit of $200,000, which is enough to repair or replace 99 per cent of vehicles in B.C.

-The new Basic Vehicle Damage coverage will launch with Enhanced Care in May 2021 and will automatically be included in your basic insurance.
+The new Basic Vehicle Damage coverage launched with Enhanced Care on May 1, 2021 and is automatically included in your basic insurance.